(^Venice: Libreria Acqua Alta)

 Experiencing Cities First-hand

 Bring the kids to the days of the gladiators as they step on to the Colosseum.
 Other landmarks that can surely catch their attention are the Piazza Navona and St. Peter’s Basilica.
-Awe them with the masterpieces of the majestic Rome.
+Awe them with the masterpieces of majestic Rome.
 Rome boasts of the world’s ultimate work of art: the Sistine Chapel by Michelangelo.
 It is a landmark worthy of anyone’s time as well.

 Experience the Rides, Be Street Safe

 Discover the alleys and canals of Venice.
-How else can kids be delighted but by boarding a vaporetto that can take you to the heart of Venice?
+How else can kids be delighted but by boarding a vaporetto or a gondola that can take you to the heart of Venice?
 Nights are best spent strolling the backseats of Venice, a gondola ride and a big pizza to boost their energy.
 If you come here on a summer, your best bet to thrill the kids is a trip to the sandy beach island of Lido.

 You can’t afford to leave Europe without passing through and staying for a few days at least in the “City of Love”, Paris.
-Why not start the day with a guided tour of the splendid Louvre Museum where the Mona Lisa.
+Why not start the day with a guided tour of the splendid Louvre Museum where the Mona Lisa resides.
 Admire other great masterpieces of art and find one that could be your new favourite.
 Highlight your sightseeing with an ascent to the uppermost level of the Arc de Triomphe or simply “Eiffel Tower”.
 Let the kids release their energy by strolling down the celebrated Champs-Elysées.
 Teach them street safety as you go.

 Take time to check out the local restaurants to cap your days.
 At romantic Pariss, have foie gras, ratatouille, duck confit, or salmon terrine for the mains.
 Pick your favourite flavor of macarons from the many patisseries Paris is famous for.
 In Rome and Venice, taste all the pizza offerings, try all the pasta sizes and flavors, and even all the gelatos as you fancy.